Skip to main content

 def execute(self):

-Run the script with pio run dosing_atomation --automation-name naive_turbidostat --target-od 0.5.
+Run the script with pio run dosing_automation --automation-name naive_turbidostat --target-normalized-od 0.5 --exchange-volume-ml 1.0.
 This will start the job.
-After a moment, you may notice that warnings are thrown - that's because there's no optical density measurements being produced!
-You can use crtl-c to stop the job.
+After a moment, you may notice that warnings are thrown - that's because there are no normalized optical density measurements being produced!
+You can use ctrl-c to stop the job.

 Editing attributes over MQTT (optional)

-We'll demonstrate the ability to dynamically change the target_od attribute using MQTT.
+We'll demonstrate the ability to dynamically change the target_normalized_od attribute using MQTT.
 For each member of published_settings, the DosingAutomationJobContrib class listens to the MQTT topic:

 pioreactor/<unit name>/<experiment>/dosing_automation/<attribute>/set